ADVISORI Logo

 • NIST Cybersecurity Framework: Identify, Protect, Detect, Respond, Recover

-📋 Specific PAM Contributions to Compliance
+📋 Concrete PAM Contributions to Compliance

 • Demonstrable separation of duties (Segregation of Duties)

-• Complete audit trails for privileged activities
+• Comprehensive audit trails for privileged activities

 • Automated compliance reports for audits and reviews

-How can PAM be integrated into existing Identity Management systems?
+How can PAM be integrated into existing identity management systems?

-🔄 Integration Possibilities with IAM Systems
+🔄 Integration Options with IAM Systems

 • Synchronization of user identities and groups from Active Directory/LDAP

-• Single Sign-On (SSO) for PAM portals with existing Identity Providers
+• Single Sign-On (SSO) for PAM portals with existing identity providers

 • Shared use of authentication mechanisms and MFA solutions